Skip to content

 1. About

 Spiders and harvestmen are arachnids, an ancient group of creatures with ancestors that lived more than 420 million years ago.
 Unlike insects, arachnids have four pairs of legs instead of three, simple rather than compound eyes, and no antennae or wings.
-Spiders differ from harvestmen by having two distinct body segments rather than one, and by the production of silk.
-This is woven to make webs which entangle prey, and spiders also use silk to construct retreats, for the protection of eggs, and to disperse on air currents.
+Spiders differ from harvestmen as they have two distinct body segments rather than one, and because they produce silk.
+Spiders weave their silk to make webs to catch prey, to build retreats, to protect their eggs and to disperse on air currents.

-Arachnids eat insects they help control species which damage crops or spread disease.
-They are also an important food source for birds, mammals, amphibians and reptiles.
+Arachnids eat insects so help to control species which damage crops or spread disease.
+They’re also an important food source for birds, mammals, amphibians and reptiles.

 Devon’s spiders and harvestmen can be found almost everywhere, from the coast to high moorland, in gardens and in our homes.
 Numbers vary widely according to habitat, but it has been estimated that there can be up to 800 spiders per square metre in uncut grassland.
-These all need:
+Spiders and harvestmen all need:

-Food: Spiders are carnivores that feed on live invertebrates which are immobilised with venom and consumed by sucking up liquid nutrients.
+Food: Spiders are carnivores and feed on live invertebrates.
+They inject their prey with venom and eat them by sucking up liquid nutrients.
 Harvestmen have chewing mouthparts and so can eat live and dead invertebrates, as well as decaying plant matter.

-Shelter: Spiders and harvestmen hide from predators and build webs or retreats amongst vegetation, in trees, under rocks, or inside buildings.
+Shelter: Spiders and harvestmen hide from predators and build webs or retreats among vegetation, in trees, under rocks and inside buildings.

 Key pressures and opportunities

-Species in this group have varying requirements and so pressures and opportunities are discussed for each Devon Special Species and in the relevant habitat pages.
+Species in this group have different needs so pressures and opportunities are discussed for each Devon Special Species and in the relevant habitat pages.

 2. What we need to do and where